rustfoundation/foundation.rust-lang.org/news/announcing-speakers-schedule-for-inaugural-rust-global-event.md

 ---
 The Rust Foundation is excited to present the complete lineup of speakers and sessions for our inaugural [Rust Global](https://events.linuxfoundation.org/rust-global/) event, which is being held as a half-day event co-located with WasmCon 2023.&nbsp;

-*Read the official schedule announcement from WasmCon here.&nbsp;*
+*Read the official WasmCon schedule announcement from the Linux Foundation&nbsp;[here](https://www.prnewswire.com/news-releases/the-linux-foundation-announces-schedule-for-wasmcon-2023-301891925.html).&nbsp;*

 ## Please join us in congratulating the following speakers:&nbsp;